Growing Around the Wound

 It had grown around the damage.

-That's what I want now, to grow around it.
+That's what I want now.

 To adapt without abandoning myself.

-To stop chasing who I was, start choosing expansion.
+To stop chasing who I was.

-My pain is real, so is my life.
+My pain is real.

-Maybe I'll never be whole the way I was.
+I may never be whole the way I was.

 But I'm still alive in this body.